 For the age group that this novel is addressing, it is written well.
 It is frank and real and raw about these sensitive issues and doesn’t attempt to wrap the reader in cotton wool.
 It is worth mentioning here that I personally wouldn’t recommend All The Bright Places to readers who suffer from suicidal thoughts or severe depression as it could be harmful and triggering.
 There are elements of the book that romanticise and trivialise suicide and its discussion of recovery strategies is questionable.
 For a novel that focuses so much on depression and suicide, it doesn’t seem to want to inspire hope in its readers or its characters.
 Personally, I felt for a time that the message of the novel was more damaging than good: it had elements of suggesting that if you are loved and you die, you will be an inspiration.
 Very damaging.

-That being said, the dark themes are offset by a surprisingly light-hearted story-line of adventure and young love, with a hint of infatuation.
-Although the focus of All The Bright Places is on the mental health of the pair, you quickly unpick the layers of their characters and urge for them to fall in love like any young novel characters should.
+That being said, the dark themes are offset by a surprisingly light-hearted storyline of adventure and young love, with a hint of infatuation.
+Although the focus of All The Bright Places is on the mental health of Violet and Theodore, you quickly unpick the layers of their characters and urge for them to fall in love like any young novel characters should.

 Comparisons to John Green are obvious.
 This is a very ‘Fault in Our Stars’ styled book, but for me, it translated better to an older audience.
 It felt less sappy and whimsical and more matter of fact.
-The writing is still simplistic, but when teamed with darker themes I felt this generally worked.
+The writing is still simplistic and of that classic YA style, but when teamed with darker themes I felt this generally worked.
 As a representation of depression, the book does a good job of explaining the mind of Finch and how depression works and feels.
-I think for the target audience, having the story told from the perspective of the sufferer and somebody without depression really helps in the sense that young people can position themselves alongside the characters easily.
+I think for the target audience, having the story told from the perspective of the sufferer and somebody without depression really helps.
+It allows young people to position themselves alongside the characters easily.

 The ending of the book for me was predictable and actually quite annoying.
 I won’t ruin it for you, but after a few chapters you can probably suss out what happens.
 The character progression felt stunted and the events leading to the ending felt rushed.
 I wanted this book to inspire and educate and it did that, but it could have done so much more, especially when you consider the moral messages it is trying to achieve and share.